-Part-time students that cannot attend lectures will have to inform the lecturer about their situation at the beginning of the course and s/he will specify the evaluation criteria.
+Part-time students that cannot attend lectures will have to inform the lecturer about their situation at the beginning of the course.
+These students are required to comply with the same assessment criteria to get a pass on this course.